codio-templates/Onboarding-Quick-Start/.guides/content/Your-first-project--e536.md

 Follow these steps to create your first Codio project.

-1. In the main dashboard, click on the **My Projects** link in the left hand toolbar
+1. In the main dashboard, choose **My Projects** in the left hand toolbar.

-2. Click the **New Project** button on the right.
+2. Click the **New Project** button on the left.
 Codio projects always auto-save.

 ![.guides/img/newProject](.guides/img/newProject.png)

 ### Stack selection
+---
 **Stacks** contain the tools (databases, languages) and configuration information needed to run your project.
 Codio offers you a range of commonly used configurations to get you started.
 For more information about customizing stacks and creating your own see the [Stacks documentation](https://docs.codio.com/develop/develop/stacks/using-stacks.html#id1).